 Resort work is a great option for those looking for summer jobs in Greece who really want to immerse themselves in the holiday vibe (whilst getting paid!); roles can vary from holiday reps to entertainers to cleaning staff to bar work, so there is sure to be a role that suits your skills and experience.
 Due to being one of the most popular holiday destinations in the world, there is a demand for seasonal workers in the summer months, making it perfect for someone wanting to live in Greece and undertake a part-time role to pay their way.
 There is also the added benefit that resorts have great facilities that staff often have full access to, in beautiful locations, so a trip to the beach after work is always a possibility!

-If you have childcare experience, au pair roles are available year round, but demand increases in the summer months, meaning it is the perfect opportunity if you are wanting to take your skills global and are interested in summer jobs in Greece.
+If you have childcare experience, au pair roles are available year round, but demand increases in the summer months, meaning it is the perfect opportunity if you are wanting to take your skills global and are interested in greek summer jobs.
 Wages tend to be slightly lower, but accommodation and food are usually included as au pairs live with host families, looking after the children and perform basic domestic duties such as cleaning, so your wage can go towards more exciting things such as travelling the tourist hot-spots (and off the beaten track once you’ve become an expert!).

 Summer jobs in Greece offer the opportunity to experience a new country whilst immersing yourself in the culture by living and working alongside the locals.
 If you can’t wait to get your new adventure started, check out and apply for available roles on our website and soon you could be having the summer of a lifetime!